AndreaAlberti07/AndreaAlberti07/README.md

-### Hi there, I am Andrea Alberti 👋
+# Hi there, I am Andrea Alberti 👋

-# Andrea Alberti's GitHub Profile

 Hello there! 👋 I'm Andrea Alberti, a passionate individual with a background in Management Engineering and a keen interest in the exciting world of technology and artificial intelligence.
 Welcome to my public GitHub profile!